Healthy Homes Assessment Riverstone Terraces

 Insulation Riverstone Terraces

-Ceiling and underfloor insulation is a requirement on all rental homes since July 1, 2019.
-All landlords and property managers have to make sure that the insulation is in line with the new standard.
-In some cases, old ceiling insulation as well as insulation within the sub floor space may need to be filled with or replaced.
+Ceiling and underfloor insulation has been compulsory for all rent houses as of July 1st, 2019.
+All landlords and property managers must ensure the insulation meets current quality.
+In some cases, existing ceiling insulation or insulation in the subfloor space may need to be filled with or replaced.

-A well-insulated house will reduce the risk of condensation and reduce the chances of mould and damp, and it will make it easier to allow the home to keep warmth.
+A well-insulated property can reduce condensation and lower the chance of mould and dampness and will also make more easy to allow the home to retain warmth.

 See the full details of the Healthy Homes insulation quality.